Chunjee/graphicsearch.ahk/docs/documentation.md

 #### findall
 > if the value is 1, graphicsearch will find all matches. for 0, only return one match

-#### jointext
+#### joinqueries
-> if the value is 1, Join all Text for combination lookup
+> if the value is 1, Join all GraphicsSearch queries for combination lookup

 #### offsetx, offsety
-> Set the Max text offset for combination lookup
+> Set the Max offset for combination lookup

 ### Return